 Three k-CDS construction protocols are proposed in this paper.
 All those protocols are localized algorithms that rely on only neighborhood information.
-The first protocol, called k-Gossip, is a simple extension of an exiting probabilistic algorithm [16], where each node becomes a backbone node with a given probability p_k .
-This algorithm has very low overhead, but the implementation parameter p_k that maintains a k-CDS with high probability depends on network size and density.
+In dynamic wireless networks, a localized algorithm has many desirable properties such as low cost and fast convergency.
+The first protocol, called k-Gossip, is a simple extension of an exiting probabilistic algorithm [16], where each node becomes a backbone node with a given probability $p_k$ .
+This algorithm has very low overhead, but the implementation parameter $p_k$ that maintains a k-CDS with high probability depends on network size and density.
 In addition, the randomized backbone node selection process usually produces a large backbone.
-The second protocol extends our early deterministic CDS algorithm [29], where each node has a backbone status by default and becomes a non-backbone node if a coverage condition is satisfied.
+The second protocol extends our early deterministic CDS algorithm [30], where each node has a backbone status by default and becomes a non-backbone node if a coverage condition is satisfied.
 The proposed k-coverage condition guarantees all backbone nodes form a k-CDS but has relatively high computation overhead.
 We further introduce a hybrid paradigm to extend many existing CDS algorithms for k-CDS formation.
 In this scheme, a wireless network is randomly partitioned into k subgraphs consisting of nodes with different colors (the probabilistic part).
 A colored virtual backbone is constructed for each subgraph using a traditional CDS algorithm (the deterministic part).
 We prove that in dense wireless networks, the union of all colored backbones is a k-CDS with high probability.
 Simulation study is conducted to compare performances of these protocols.